lkilcher/pyDictH5/README.rst

 pyDictH5 uses a standardized syntax for working with arrays of data that are related in simple to complex ways.

-The primary pyDictH5 data structure, ``pycoda.data``, has the following key benefits:
+The primary pyDictH5 data structure, ``pyDictH5.data``, has the following key benefits:

-#) Under the hood pycoda.data objects are essentially Python dict's,
+#) Under the hood pyDictH5.data objects are essentially Python dict's,
-   with most of the functionality preserved.
+   with most of the ``dict`` functionality preserved.

-#) The keys in pycoda.data objects can be accessed as attributes.
+#) The keys in ``pyDictH5.data`` objects can be accessed as attributes.
 This
    makes the pyDictH5 source lightweight and powerful.
-The lightweight source of pycoda.data objects makes sub-classing them simple, so that you can implement your own methods for the needs of your data.
+The lightweight source of pyDictH5.data objects makes sub-classing them simple, so that you can implement your own methods for the needs of your data.

 #) A standardized syntax and file format that is similar to Matlab's